clintonboys/clintonboys.com/content/projects/shipley/index.md

 - Clean the cat litter
 - Renew the car insurance

-## Projects
+**Projects**

 Projects are goal-based.
 They are large things that must be broken down into smaller atomic pieces.
 Projects should be worked on with deliberation and in isolation (see "Chunks" below).

-Projects have simple names.
-Shipley is opinionated and thinks you should choose a single word code name for each project.
-It has a couple of preset code-name banks based on various botanical and geographical themes.
+They have simple names.
+Shipley is opinionated, and it thinks you should choose a single word code name for each project.
+It has a couple of preset code-name banks based on various botanical and geographical themes[^1].
 Although it may feel strange, you are encouraged to nurture the relationships in your life in the same way as more traditional projects.
 In this way you can see how you are investing your time.

+*Examples of projects*:

+- Friendship with Alex
+- Complete MATH-2904
+- A meaningful relationship with my family

 *Examples of project tasks*: